 Legacy systems are costing UK businesses a staggering £45 billion annually in lost productivity.
-If your organisation is still running on outdated technology, you're not alone - but you might be paying a much higher price than you realise.
+If your organisation is still running on outdated technology, you're not alone - but you might be paying a much higher price than you realise, and the regulatory pressure to act is rising fast in 2026.

 The problems with legacy systems go far beyond slow loading times and clunky interfaces.
-We're talking about security vulnerabilities that leave your business exposed to cyber attacks, compliance risks that could land you with hefty fines, and hidden costs that drain your budget year after year.
-In this guide, we'll explore the seven critical problems that legacy systems create for UK businesses and help you understand when it's time to modernise.
+We're talking about security vulnerabilities that leave your business exposed, compliance risks that could land you with significant fines and hidden costs that drain your budget year after year.
+UK regulators are pushing harder, cyber-attack costs are rising and AI-era integration demands are exposing every creaky interface.
+Ignoring the problem is no longer the cheap option.
+In this guide we'll explore the seven critical problems, share fresh 2025-2026 UK data and case studies and help you decide when it's time to modernise.

 What is a legacy system?